Turmeric Tahini Drizzle

 Disclosure: Seeds of Collaboration is a long-term partner.
 I receive free product from Seeds of Collaboration and take a small commission on sales using the discount code.
 However, all opinions and thoughts are my own.
 Thank you for supporting the brands that keep The Rogue Brussel Sprout running.

 Loaded with nourishing turmeric, this creamy golden elixir is THE go-to dressing, sauce, and dip in our house.
-Change it up to match whatever you're making by switching the citrus juice, then put it on everything just like we do!
+Change it up to match whatever you're making by choosing the citrus, then put this tahini sauce on absolutely everything.

 Author: